Krishna Institute of Medical Sciences (hospital group): KIMS Secunderabad

 KIMS Secunderabad is the headquarters of the KIMS Group and was established in 2004.
 This hospital won the Best Multi Specialty Hospital Award at the Indo-Global Healthcare Summit & Expo 2015 and in 2016 received the Pharmacie De Qualite certification from Bureau Veritas.
 Heart surgeons at this hospital conducted a complex heart surgery on a 11-month-old baby from Zimbabwe.

 KIMS Kondapur

 KIMS Kondapur is a multi-speciality hospital which has cardiology, orthopedics, gastroenterology, nephrology, oncology, anaesthesiology, accidents; emergency care, endocrinology; diabetology and neurological sciences.

 KIMS Anantapur

 KIMS-Saveera Hospital in Anantapur is the largest healthcare facility in the Rayalaseema region.
 The group also opened an emergency clinic in Anantapur in 2019.

 KIMS Vizag

 In 2018, KIMS opened a multi-speciality hospital in Vizag.
 Doctors in this hospital removed a coin stuck in a man's lungs for 30 years.

 KIMS Ongole

 The KIMS Group opened a multi-speciality hospital in Ongole in 2017.
 In 2018, the hospital announced that they performed more than 1000 surgeries in one year of operation.

+KIMS Guntur

+The KIMS Group opened a multi-speciality hospital in Guntur in 2025.
+With 200 beds, State-of-the-Art Facility equipped for advanced diagnostics, critical care, emergency medicine, and complex surgeries.